A timeline and history of ESG investing, rules and practices ESG marketing: Why it's important and how to draft a plan

 Though each service can have unique attributes, it's also possible to generalize the basic approach that most vendors take to calculating the ESG score.

 The first stage is data collection, which is all about trying to get as much information as possible about an organization's ESG efforts.
 That includes data collection across environmental, sustainability, social and governance practices.
 Depending on the vendor, that data can come from publicly available sources, including ESG reports, media reports and academic research.
 Data is often assembled with the guidance of an ESG reporting framework, such as the GRI or TCFD.
-The data can also come from specific interviews and analysis done directly with the company being scored.
+The data can also come from interviews and analysis done directly with the company being scored.

-With all the data collected, the next step is the analysis of how to assign a weight or value to each entry.
-The scoring agency will use any number of different data points related to ESG issues the data presents.
-MSCI, for example, assigns a score from 0 to 10 based on an issue's timeliness and probable impact.
+With the data collected, the next step is the analysis of how to assign a weight or value to each entry.
+An ESG rating agency might use several data points related to ESG issues.
+For example, MSCI assigns a score from 0 to 10 based on an issue's timeliness and probable impact.
 The weights assigned to each issue are based on their potential impact within a two-year timeline, with higher weights assigned to issues with a greater potential for impact.

 After assigning percentage weights to ESG risks, companies are compared to others in the same industry and a final rating is determined.
 The final rating can be a numerical score that can also have a qualitative term.
-In the case of MSCI ESG Ratings, companies can be graded as the following:
+In the case of MSCI ESG rating system, companies are graded on the following:

 • Leader.
 This rating has scores ranging from 5.714 to 10.000, and letter scores of AA to AAA.